-Mr. Gardner, an employee of Ryder Scott Company L.P.
-(Ryder Scott) since 2006, is a Vice President responsible for ongoing reservoir evaluation studies worldwide.
+Mr. Gardner, an employee of Ryder Scott Company, L.P.
+(Ryder Scott) since 2006, is a Senior Vice President responsible for ongoing reservoir evaluation studies worldwide.
 Before joining Ryder Scott, Mr. Gardner served in a number of engineering positions with Exxon Mobil Corporation.
 For more information regarding Mr. Gardner's geographic and job specific experience, please refer to the Ryder Scott Company website at www.ryderscott.com/Experience/Employees.

 Mr. Gardner earned a Bachelor of Science degree in Mechanical Engineering from Brigham Young University in 2001 (summa cum laude).
 He is a licensed Professional Engineer in the States of Colorado and Texas.
-Mr. Gardner is also a member of the Society of Petroleum Engineers and the Society of Petroleum Evaluation Engineers.
+Mr. Gardner is also a member of the Society of Petroleum Engineers and the Society of Petroleum Evaluation Engineers, currently serving in the latter organization's Denver Chapter as Secretary/Treasurer.

 In addition to gaining experience and competency through prior work experience, the Texas Board of Professional Engineers requires a minimum of 15 hours of continuing education annually, including at least one hour in the area of professional ethics, which Mr. Gardner fulfills.
-As part of his 2012 continuing education hours, Mr. Gardner attended a six hour conference relating to the definitions and disclosure guidelines contained in the United States Securities and Exchange Commission Title 17, Code of Federal Regulations, Modernization of Oil and Gas Reporting, Final Rule released January 14, 2009 in the Federal Register.
-In May 2012, Mr. Gardner attended the DUO Conference in Denver, Colorado which focused on developed and emerging unconventional oil plays and on current issues in energy.
-In addition, Mr. Gardner attended an SPEE function regarding valuation metrics in the Bakken play and Permian Basin.
-Finally, Mr. Gardner completed several days of informal study that included such topics as SPEE Monograph 3, utilization of economics evaluation softwares, and principles of waterflooding.
+As part of his 2015 continuing education hours, Mr. Gardner attended a conference in Houston, Texas which focused on current technical, financial, and legal aspects in estimating and reporting oil and gas reserves, including low-price environment issues and evaluation techniques for unconventional and/or low permeability reservoirs.
+In addition, Mr. Gardner attended various SPEE technical seminars and internal company training during 2015 covering topics such as commodity pricing, analysis software, SPEE Monograph 4, SEC comment letter trends, and more.

-Based on his educational background, professional training and more than seven years of practical experience in the estimation and evaluation of petroleum reserves, Mr. Gardner has attained the professional qualifications as a Reserves Estimator set forth in Article III of the "Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information" promulgated by the Society of Petroleum Engineers as of February 19, 2007.
+Based on his educational background, professional training and more than ten years of practical experience in the estimation and evaluation of petroleum reserves, Mr. Gardner has attained the professional qualifications as a Reserves Estimator set forth in Article III of the "Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information" promulgated by the Society of Petroleum Engineers as of February 19, 2007.